tyrellcurry/sneakersLimitedEdition/README.md

 # Sneakers | Fall Limited Edition ✨ Built with PHP (Twig)

-This is an interactive and dynamic product page showcasing the power of the Twig framework: [Twig](https://twig.symfony.com/).
+This is an interactive and dynamic product page showcasing the power of the PHP framework: [Twig](https://twig.symfony.com/).

 ## Table of contents